Want the benefits of international work with a generalist approach? Touch base with White & Case.

 Summer program

-Before the summer program even begins, the firm looks for ways to bring the class together through virtual events, team-building exercises and mentoring assignments to ensure a smooth transition to the Firm.
-During week one, the entire class is invited to the New York office where summer associates across the US will have the opportunity to network with their peers and learn more about the Firm, its people, values and culture.
+Before the summer program even begins, the firm looks for ways to bring the class together through virtual events, and mentoring assignments to ensure a smooth transition to the firm.
+During week one, the entire class is invited to the New York office where summer associates across the US will have the opportunity to network with their peers and learn more about the firm, its people, values and culture.
 As Brazil noted: “This is an invaluable opportunity to start to build their network and to connect with the firm’s lawyers that will be resources throughout their careers.”
-Programming also includes various workshops, business skills training, talks from lawyers and an opportunity to learn about the firm’s strategy and law firm economics.
-Over the course of the summer, assignment coordinators will dole out “real work for actual clients” and ensure that summers receive exposure to various projects in their practice areas of interest.
+Programming includes various workshops, business skills training, talks from lawyers and an opportunity to learn about the firm’s strategy and law firm economics.
+Over the course of the summer, a centralized assignment manager will allocate “real work for actual clients” and ensure that summers receive exposure to various projects in their practice areas of interest.
 Summers will also work with and meet as many of the firm’s lawyers as possible.
 Typical tasks include writing briefs, legal research, assisting in negotiation sessions, and producing memos and legal documents for clients.
 The summer program also includes work on at least one pro bono matter: “It is a unique way for our summer associates to start making their mark at White & Case,” says Brazil.
-An array of social events are available to help foster internal connections.
+An array of social events are available to help foster internal connections and expand networks.
 The firm also offers a select number of domestic and overseas rotation opportunities during the summer program.

 Top tips for this stage: